DataDog/documentation/content/en/graphing/widgets/event_stream.md

 - link: "graphing/dashboards/Screenboard/"
   tag: "Documentation"
   text: "Screenboard"
+- link: "graphing/graphing_json/"
+  tag: "Documentation"
+  text: "Building Dashboard using JSON"
 ---

 The event stream is a widget version of the stream of events on the [Event Stream view][1].

 Note: **this widget displays only the 100 most recent events**.